yannh/kubeconform/Readme.md

 Summary: 1 resource found parsing stdin - Valid: 1, Invalid: 0, Errors: 0 Skipped: 0
 ```

-* Validating a file, ignoring its resource using both Kind, and GVK (Group, Version, Kind) notations
+* Validating a file, ignoring its resource using Kind, GVK (Group, Version, Kind), and Version notations
 ```
 # This will ignore ReplicationController for all apiVersions
 $ kubeconform -summary -skip ReplicationController fixtures/valid.yaml